jundalisay/superb/content/en/research/socrates/simple-republic/book-9/chapter-3.md

-+++
+---
+title: "The Shadow of Shallow Pleasures"
+heading: "Chapter 3 of Book 9"
+date: 2015-09-26
+image: "/covers/republic.jpg"
-title= "The Shadow of Shallow Pleasures" heading= "The Simple Republic by Plato Book 9 Chapter 3" date= 2015-09-09 image= "/covers/republic.jpg" description= "Shallow Pleasures are only a shadow compared to the real pleasures of philosophy and realization" linkf= "/research/socrates/simple-republic/book-10/chapter-1/" linkftext= "Book 10" linkb= "/research/socrates/simple-republic/book-9/chapter-2/" linkbtext= "Chapter 2" icon= "/icons/soc.png"
+description: "Shallow Pleasures are only a shadow compared to the real pleasures of philosophy and realization"
-+++
+author: "Socrates"
+icon: "/icons/soc.png"
+---

 {{< l a="Socrates" >}}